Bryan Finney, MBA

-A native of Seattle, WA Bryan Finney brings nearly two decades of experience both in the technology and political fields.
+A native of Seattle, WA, Bryan Finney entered the voting technology world during the Bush/Gore election in 2000.
 Bryan received his MBA in Technology Marketing and has nearly two decades of experience in the elections and voting technology space.
-In 2018 Bryan was nominated and selected for the Department of Homeland Security’s Executive Committee on voting and elections.
+Bryan was nominated and selected as a founding member of the Homeland Security-sponsored Elections Sector Executive Committee.
+He also Chairs the Elections Sector Emergency Response Group.
 Bryan has been a speaker at the United Nations, presented to Congress and is a national leader in secure and accessible voting technologies.
-Starting off as a young staffer in Washington DC and then leading one of the fastest growing Internet companies during the 1990′s, Bryan saw the problems that occurred during the 2000 Gore V Bush election as an opportunity to modernize voting in the U.S. After a decade working in the voting technology space, Bryan merged his political, business and technology background to start Democracy Live.
-Through a series of strategic partnerships with Microsoft and Amazon and in collaboration with the University of Washington Center for Technologies, Democracy Live has grown into the largest provider of Web-based balloting in the U.S. Bryan likes to say, “Why not fix the big problems, like improving how 200 million people vote in the U.S.”
+Starting off as a young staffer in Washington DC and then leading one of the fastest growing Internet companies during the 1990′s, Bryan saw the problems that occurred during the 2000 Gore V Bush election as an opportunity to modernize voting in the U.S. After a decade working in the voting technology space, Bryan merged his political, business and technology background to start Democracy Live in 2007.
+Through a series of strategic partnerships with Microsoft and Amazon and in collaboration with the University of Washington Center for Technologies and Disabilities, Democracy Live has grown into one of the largest providers of cloud and tablet-based voting technologies in the U.S. Bryan likes to say, “Why not fix the big problems, like improving how 200 million people vote in the U.S.”

 Joe Brotherton, JD, CPA

-Chairman of the Board, Joe Brotherton is a Seattle-based Attorney, CPA and Professor of Law and Ethics at the University of Washington.
+Chairman of the Board, Joe Brotherton is a Seattle-based Attorney and CPA.
 Mr. Brotherton is also a successful entrepreneur across multiple fronts and was named one of Seattle’s “Most Influential” business leaders.
 Joe is one of the leading investors and thought leaders in the Northwest bringing decades of experience in the technology, legal and investor community.
 Mr. Brotherton has served on many corporate and philanthropic Boards.
-Joe is the past President of the University of Washington Law School Foundation, Current President of the Attorney-CPA Foundation, Trustee of Cornish College of the Arts, Trustee of the University of Washington School of Business Foster School Foundation.
+Joe is the past President of the University of Washington Law School Foundation, past President of the Attorney-CPA Foundation, past Trustee of Cornish College of the Arts, and past Trustee of the University of Washington School of Business Foster School Foundation.
 He and his wife, Maureen have five children and helped found the non-profit Teens In Public Service.
-Joe and Maureen also perform annual service work in Ethiopia and Uganda.
+Joe and Maureen also perform service work in Ethiopia and Uganda.
 In his spare time, Joe is a longtime volunteer at the prison in Monroe, spending one night a week there with “The Lifers.”
 Joe describes it as “the best four hours of his week.”
 Joe started his career as a computer programmer and systems designer and thus has long-standing technological and business experience.
 As Joe has stated, “Democracy Live will bring efficiency, accuracy, accountability and accessibility to the voting process for every voter in America and every serviceman or woman serving overseas.
 I am very proud to assist in that effort.”

 Joe is a graduate of the University of Washington Business and Law schools where he has taught most of the last 25 years.
-He is currently teaching at the UW School of Law.
 In addition, he has taught at Seattle University, Cornish College (Ethics and Law for the Practicing Artist) and, combining his interests in education and prison reform, at the University Behind Bars at the penitentiary in Monroe.

 Chief Technology Officer